minjin-oh-rn/chis-participation-predict/README.md

 └── README.md            # Project description (this file)
 ```

+---

 ## 5. Key Findings

 - Trust and access were among the strongest predictors of continued participation.
 - Low-trust and low-access groups were identified as dropout risk groups.
 - SHAP analysis enabled model interpretation and group-level insights.

+---

 ## 6. Implications

 This project demonstrates how public health datasets and nursing informatics can be combined to inform community-based care models.
 Results can support targeted interventions in underserved populations.

+---

 ## 7. Author

-Min Jin Oh, RN
+**Min Jin Oh, RN**
 PhD applicant in Nursing Informatics and Community Health
 M.S. in Nursing (in progress)
 M.B.A. in Arts & Cultural Management
-bravedolet@gmail.com
+Email: bravedolet@gmail.com